Rating:

 Estimated Dry Matter Nutrient Content

-Ingredients: Corn meal, chicken by-product meal, ground whole grain sorghum, dried egg product, dried beet pulp, chicken, chicken flavor, ground whole grain barley, chicken fat (preserved with mixed tocopherols, a source of vitamin E), brewers dried yeast, potassium chloride, calcium carbonate, salt, sodium hexametaphosphate, flax meal, caramel, fructooligosaccharides, minerals (ferrous sulfate, zinc oxide, manganese sulfate, copper sulfate, manganous oxide, potassium iodide, cobalt carbonate), dl-methionine, vitamin E supplement, choline chloride, vitamins (ascorbic acid, vitamin A acetate, calcium pantothenate, biotin, thiamine mononitrate (source of vitamin B1), vitamin B12 supplement, niacin, riboflavin supplement (source of vitamin B2), inositol, pyridoxine hydrochloride (source of vitamin B6), vitamin D3 supplement, folic acid), l-lysine monohydrochloride, beta-carotene, l-carnitine, citric acid, rosemary extract.
+Corn meal, chicken by-product meal, ground whole grain sorghum, dried egg product, dried beet pulp, chicken, chicken flavor, ground whole grain barley, chicken fat (preserved with mixed tocopherols, a source of vitamin E), brewers dried yeast, potassium chloride, calcium carbonate, salt, sodium hexametaphosphate, flax meal, caramel, fructooligosaccharides, minerals (ferrous sulfate, zinc oxide, manganese sulfate, copper sulfate, manganous oxide, potassium iodide, cobalt carbonate), dl-methionine, vitamin E supplement, choline chloride, vitamins (ascorbic acid, vitamin A acetate, calcium pantothenate, biotin, thiamine mononitrate (source of vitamin B1), vitamin B12 supplement, niacin, riboflavin supplement (source of vitamin B2), inositol, pyridoxine hydrochloride (source of vitamin B6), vitamin D3 supplement, folic acid), l-lysine monohydrochloride, beta-carotene, l-carnitine, citric acid, rosemary extract

 The first ingredient in this dog food is corn meal.
-Corn meal is a ground flour made from dried corn.
-Although there’s no way to know for sure, it’s reasonable to assume the corn used here is similar to the kind used to make feed for livestock.
+Corn meal is a coarsely ground flour made from dried corn.
+Now, contrary to what you may have heard, corn isn’t necessarily a bad ingredient.

 The third ingredient is sorghum.
 Sorghum is a starchy cereal grain with a nutrient profile similar to corn.

-Since it is gluten-free and boasts a smoother blood sugar behavior than other grains, sorghum may be considered a decent non-meat ingredient.
+Since it is gluten-free and boasts a smoother blood sugar behavior than other grains, sorghum may be considered an acceptable non-meat ingredient.

 The fourth ingredient is dried egg product… a dehydrated form of shell-free eggs.
-Quality can vary greatly.
+Quality can vary significantly.
 Lower grade egg product can even come from commercial hatcheries… from eggs that have failed to hatch.

 In any case, eggs are easy to digest and have an exceptionally high biological value.